Synjardy

 Overview

-Synjardy is a diabetes medicine used with diet and exercise to treat adults with type 2 diabetes.
+Synjardy is a diabetes medicine used with diet and exercise to treat adults and childrenaged 10 years and older, with type 2 diabetes.
 It contains the active substances empagliflozin and metformin.
 Synjardy is used:

 • in patients whose diabetes is not sufficiently controlled by metformin alone;